-Customers have access to hundreds of video and audio channels, the most HD channels, the most international channels, state-of-the-art interactive TV applications, and award-winning HD and DVR technology including 1080p Video on Demand and the ViP 722 HD DVR, a CNET and PC Magazine "Editors’ Choice."
-Packages start at $24.99 per month.
+Customers have access to hundreds of video and audio channels, the most international channels, state-of-the-art interactive TV applications, and award-winning HD and DVR technology including over 200 HD channels.
+Packages start at $29.99 per month.

 In January 2008, EchoStar and its DISH Network subsidiary split into two separate companies, DISH Network Corporation and EchoStar Corporation.
 EchoStar Corporation now serves as a key technology partner to DISH Network Corporation, providing the company with award-winning set-top boxes and other TV technology that helps DISH Network continue to offer the ultimate TV experience to its customers.